 It includes stance, Wing Chun blocks and punches, basic Wing Chun kicks and other fundamentals.

-If you do some Wing Chun exercises in this article and you like what you learn, then you can take classes or buy some Wing Chun books to learn more.
+If you do some Wing Chun exercises in this article and you like what you learn, then you can take classes or self-train with this Wing Chun book.